zkgz/kkn_ppm/readme.md

 - Leaflet documentation from [Leaflet](https://leafletjs.com/reference-1.5.0.html)
 - Chart.js documentation from [Chart.js](https://www.chartjs.org/docs/latest/)

+## Tambahan ZKGZ 26/07 - 10:30
+- Added more marker color for each type

+## Tambahan ZKGZ 26/07 - 10:12
+- Changed marker color for each type

 ## Tambahan ZKGZ 26/07 - 10:00
 - Added hover info of markers to welcome view (WIP)
 - Added more hover info of layers to welcome view (WIP)